 Paying purchase invoices from the invoice

 A purchase invoice can also be taken for payment directly from the invoice.
-The invoice must be in Approved status, and the user must have Purchase invoice payer rights for the "Take for payment" button to be activated on the invoice.
-When the "Take for payment" button is clicked on the invoice, the Payment selection view opens, and the payment process proceeds according to the instructions above.
+The invoice status must be Approved and the user must have Purchase invoice payer rights for the "Take for payment" button to be activated on the invoice.

 When the payment file for the invoice is sent to the bank, the status of the invoice changes to In payment service.
-The payment is automatically marked on the invoice when the due date bank statement arrives in Netvisor, and the status of the invoice changes to Paid.
+The payment is automatically marked on the invoice when the due date bank statement arrives in Netvisor.
+After this, the status of the invoice changes to Paid.

 Taking an invoice with In payment service status for payment

-If a purchase invoice with In payment service status is taken for payment again, the button "Take for payment again"
+If you take a purchase invoice with In payment service status for payment again, the button "Take for payment again" is activated on the invoice.

-If the payable amount is entered manually in the "Payable" field, and the payment process is completed, the same invoice is sent for payment again.
+If you enter the payable amount manually in the "To be paid" field and complete the payment process, the same invoice is sent for payment again.

 Paying a purchase invoice in parts

-When you want to pay a purchase invoice in parts, you must manually change the payable amount in the Payment selection view in the "Payable" field:
+When you want to pay a purchase invoice in parts, proceed in the Payment selection view as follows:

-After this, the payment process is completed as usual.
+After this, complete the payment process as usual.

 When the payment file is sent to the bank, the status of the invoice changes to In payment service.
 The invoice remains in In payment service status until the invoice is fully paid or a transaction related to the installment has been posted to the bank statement.
 The installment is displayed on the purchase invoice as follows:

-When a purchase invoice, part of which has already been paid, is taken for payment again, the system suggests the full open amount as the payable amount:
+When you take a purchase invoice, part of which has already been paid, for payment again, the system suggests the full open amount as the payable amount.

-If you do not want to pay the full open amount of the invoice, change the desired amount manually again in the Payable field.
+If you do not want to pay the full open amount of the invoice, change the desired amount manually again in the To be paid field.

 Payment details for non-SEPA area payments

-In addition, it is advisable to add Beneficiary/For Final Credit To information in the payment view in the Description field if mentioned on the invoice.
-The three-letter POP code required for payments to the United Arab Emirates should also be entered in the Description field.
+In addition, it is advisable to add Beneficiary/For Final Credit To information in the payment view in the Specification field if mentioned on the invoice.
+The three-letter POP code required for payments to the United Arab Emirates should also be entered in the Specification field.

 Non-SEPA area payments